Check proxies

 After this, select the proxy group that you want to check.
 You can also select All if you want to check all proxies in the database.

 You can select which website to test the proxies against.
 This can be configured in the OB Settings section of OpenBullet 2, under the Proxy Check Targets settings.
-The Proxy Check Job will make a request to the provided site, and then look for the given success key in the source code of the response.
+The Proxy Check Job will make a request to the provided site and then look for the given success key in the source code of the response.
 You should check proxies against the site that you are going to build a config for, to make sure that the proxy is not blocked by that specific site.

 Running a Proxy Check Job

-You can now press start and wait until all proxies have been checked.
+You can now press Start and wait until all proxies have been checked.

 After checking

-At this point you can
+At this point you can:

 - ❌ Remove the proxies that are marked as Not Working by using the Delete not working button

-- ❌ Remove slow proxies by setting up a ping threshold in milliseconds and then clicking on the Delete slow button
+- ❌ Remove slow proxies by setting up a ping threshold in milliseconds and then clicking the Delete slow button

-- 🌎 Filter proxies by country and delete (or keep) proxies of a given country by using the Delete filtered button
+Unknown,Transparent, andAnonymousproxies with the Delete low-quality button - 🌎 Filter proxies by country and delete (or keep) proxies from a given country by using the Delete filtered button

-Some sites block IP addresses that are detected to be from a foreign country, or certain countries (for example if a service is not available in some parts of the world), so removing proxies that are hosted in blocked countries will help improve the quality of the list and as a consequence speed up the execution of the config.
+Some sites block IP addresses that are detected to be from a foreign country, or certain countries (for example if a service is not available in some parts of the world), so removing proxies that are hosted in blocked countries will help improve the quality of the list and, as a consequence, speed up the execution of the config.